huggingface/transformers/examples/research_projects/xls_r/README.md

 not surprising given that we trained for just 10 steps on a randomly initialized model.

-For a real model training, one of the actual pre-trained XLS-R models should be used:
+For real model training, it is recommended to use one of the actual pre-trained XLS-R models:

 - [300M parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-300m)
 - [1B parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-1b)